 Queen Bee opened the circuit to the hive computer back on Korll, and then obeyed Ron-Avon’s request.
 She reversed the flow, so that instead of robbing Cha-Mel of his mental essence and trapping it within the computer, she did the unthinkable.
 She released all the contained minds into his single brain.

 The effect was nearly instantaneous, as Cha-Mel began to scream.
-Unable to process the psychic effect of containing so many minds, like angry bees trapped for too long, the shape-shifting Kryptonian staggered forward, only to fall at her feet, his eyes wide in madness, and his mouth open in a now-silent scream.
-He had also reverted to his original form, that of a slender teenage Kryptonian with wavy brown hair.
+Unable to process the psychic effect of containing so many minds, like angry bees trapped for too long, the shape-shifting Kryptonian staggered forward, only to fall at her feet, his eyes wide in madness, and his mouth open in a now-silent scream, having already reverted to his original form, that of a slender teenage Kryptonian with wavy brown hair.

 “You did it!” shouted Ron-Avon.
 “You shut his mind down.
 Even a would-be Superman couldn’t function with thousands of other minds fighting for control of one brain!”